openbmc/hiomapd/Documentation/mbox_protocol.md

 Byte 15: BMC controlled status reg
 ```

+Note: when the BMC is writing a response to the mbox registers (as described
+above), the "Response Code" (Register 13) must be the last to be written as
+this is what will trigger an interrupt to the host to tell it that a response
+it ready and waiting to be read.

 ## Low Level Protocol Flow

 What we essentially have is a set of registers which either the host or BMC can